Delegation#

 When decreasing or removing the stake (whether for delegators or validators), the unstaked funds are not released until after a cool-down period.

-See the Delegation FAQ for answers to the most frequently asked questions.
+See the Delegation and validationcon FAQ for answers to the most frequently asked questions.